- Sex During Period

 Unprotected sex during periods is not advisable.
 Having unprotected sex, whether oral, anal, or vaginal, always leads to a higher risk of infection owing to skin-to-skin genital contact.
-It is often considered to be safe to have sex during periods; however, it may lead to a risk of infection due to vaginal discharge.
+While it is often considered safe to have sex during periods, it may lead to a risk of infection due to vaginal discharge.
 Yeast infection is the most common infection acquired during period sex.

 - Period cramp relief: Since the uterus may be shedding its lining, orgasm may relieve the menstrual cramp.
 The uterine muscles contract and release over time, leading to less muscle tension.
 Also, sex leads to the release of endorphins, which helps ease body pains, headaches, and discomfort.